 These chaps were anything but a bore on the pitch.
 They literally followed each other around for their entire careers, featuring for Ajax, Barcelona, Rangers, Al-Shamal and Al-Rayyan before retirement.
 Frank became manager of Ajax 2010, while Ronald was a coach.
 Forever in his shadow.

-The former now manages Atlanta United after abysmal spells with Inter Milan and Crystal Palace respectively, while the latter is currently the Ajax A1 assistant manager.
+The former now manages the Dutch national team after abysmal spells with Inter Milan and Crystal Palace respectively, though his stint at Atlanta United started promisingly, while the latter is currently the Ajax A1 assistant manager.

 4. Ronald and Erwin Koeman